Center for Lifelong Learning

 The Center for Lifelong Learning is designed for individuals over 50 looking for intellectual stimulation, an opportunity to expand their horizons, and want to be part of a lifelong learning community.

 Come to campus to practice your computer skills in the college’s Open Lab staffed with tech-savvy student assistants.
-The lab is available Monday-Thursday, September 9th through December 17, 2024, but is closed during the Thanksgiving break from November 27 through December 1st.
+The lab is available Monday-Thursday, January 27th through May 8th, 2025, but is closed during Spring Break scheduled March 10 through March 16, 2025.

 Date & Time: Monday-Thursday 9 am – 4 pm